catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 |Subsystem|Description|
 |---------|-----------|
 |EDC connector|The Connector of the Eclipse Dataspace Components (EDC) provides a framework for sovereign, inter-organizational data exchange.
 It implements the International Data Spaces standard (IDS) as well as relevant protocols associated with GAIA-X. The connector is designed in an extensible way in order to support alternative protocols and integrate in various ecosystems.|

-A more detailed a more detailed view of how the Knowledge Agent works is given in the section [Knowledge Agent](./knowledge-agent) (which comes next to this section).

 ## USE CASE TYPES